atrajit-sarkar/Watashino-Latex-Bot/README.md

 - Python 3.9+
 - Ghostscript installed and available on PATH (on Windows: gswin64c or gswin32c)
 - A Discord bot token (create at https://discord.com/developers, invite with applications.commands scope)
- - If you want the bot to read normal messages (not needed for slash commands), enable the "Message Content Intent" in the Developer Portal and set `DISCORD_ENABLE_MESSAGE_CONTENT=true` in `.env`.
+- Optional: to render messages you just type in chat (like the original Telegram flow), enable the "Message Content Intent" in the Developer Portal and set `DISCORD_ENABLE_MESSAGE_CONTENT=true` in `.env`.

 Setup:
 1. Install dependencies